 A topper is an awesome option for those who want a second wedding dress without having to do a full outfit change.
 It’s basically a shirt that you wear overtop of your gown that gives your dress a completely different style.
 They come in a ton of different designs but are usually a sheer cover-up for a wedding dress so that you can see the bodice of the gown underneath.
 You can remove it at any point on your wedding day to breathe new life into your look.

-If you’re on the hunt for a luxurious option that screams elegance, a stole is the wedding dress cover up for you.
-They’re usually made of fur or faux fur and are a top-notch choice for a winter wedding dress (because they’re so cosy).
+If you’re on the hunt for a luxurious option that screams elegance, a stole is the wedding dress cover-up for you.
+They’re usually made of fur or faux fur and are a top-notch choice for a winter wedding dress (because they’re so cozy).

 A shawl is a light and inexpensive wedding dress cover up option that you won’t regret having on hand.
 You can order yours in wedding white or go a bit bolder and choose something that matches your wedding colour scheme.